viv-visw/my-portfolio/Transformer: Product Documentation/The Transformer Model/README.md

 ## Scope

-This project aims to answer the following questions about the transformer model:
+This project aims to answer the following questions about the Transformer model:

-* What is the transformer model?
+* What is the Transformer model?
 * Why is it more successful than traditional sequence-to-sequence (seq2seq) deep learning models?
-* How does the theoretical deisgn of the transformer model ensure improved learning, in comparison to traditional deep recurrent neural networks?
+* How does the theoretical deisgn of the Transformer model ensure improved learning, in comparison to traditional deep recurrent neural networks?
-* How can I use the transformer model to solve a particular task?
+* How can I use the Transformer model to solve a particular task?